ajmoorhouse/ajmoorhouse.github.io/index.md

 ... is edit a file (in Atom), then in GH Desktop, "Commit to master" with a Summary message, and Sync.

-Can probably add links to my other GH stuff.
+Can probably add links to my other GH stuff (when I create it).